alexlinz/OMD-TOIL/scripts/readMapping.md

 Create the following folders, if necessary

 * `pathToGenomes` -  a folder containing all reference genomes to be mapped.
-In FASTA nucleotide format.
+In FASTA nucleotide format (`file.fna`). __Note__: The FASTA nucleotide sequence for the internal standard should also be included here.

 * `pathToGFFs` -  a folder containing all GFF files of all reference genomes to be mapped.
-In FASTA nucleotide format.
+In FASTA nucleotide format. __Note__: A dummy GFF file for the internal standard should also be included here.

 Data Processing
 ---